Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulation and Analysis Tools

 From the resulting set of 118 warped spectral time series models, a median spectral-energy distribution (SED) is derived for each phase, and smoothly joined with the $0^{\rm th}$-order component of the SALT2 model \citep[the $M_{0}$ component in][]{Guy07}.
 The higher order SALT2 model components, including variance and covariance terms, are extrapolated using flat-line extensions\footnote{For more details, see \url{http://github.com/srodney/wfirst}}.
 This model has not yet been calibrated to produce accurate distance estimates from real data.
-However, this SALT2 extrapolation is sufficient for producing realistic simulations for the purposes of investigating the {\it WFIRST} SN survey optimisation.
+However, this SALT2 extrapolation is sufficient for producing realistic simulations for the purposes of investigating the {\it WFIRST} SN survey optimization.

-Finally, we extrapolated the SALT2 colour law to infrared wavelengths using a modification of the polynomial function from \citet{Guy10}.
-The polynomial coefficients were set so that the effective colour law approximately matches the extinction curve of \citet{Cardelli89}, with $R_{V} = 3.1$.
+Finally, the SALT2 color law was extended to infrared wavelengths using a modification of the polynomial function from \citet{Guy10}.
+The polynomial coefficients were set so that the effective color law approximately matches the extinction curve of \citet{Cardelli89}, with $R_{V} = 3.1$.

-To model intrinsic scatter, we use the \citet{Guy10} model within SNANA, which is composed of a $\sim$70\% luminosity variation and 30\% colour variation.
-This model introduces 0.13~mag of scatter to the Hubble diagram.
+{\red To model intrinsic scatter, we use the spectral variation model in \citet{Kessler13} that is derived from the uncertainty model of \citet{Guy10}.
+This model results in 0.13~mag of scatter to the Hubble residuals: $\sim 70\%$ of this scatter is from achromatic luminosity variation at all wavelengths and phases, and $\sim 30\%$ of the scatter is from color variation.}

 While the SDT report assumes the intrinsic scatter is entirely achromatic, the scatter model used here does not.
-The population parameters for the colour and stretch distributions of our simulations are those derived in \citet{Scolnic16} for the high-$z$ SN sample.
+The population parameters for the color and stretch distributions of our simulations are those derived by \citet{Scolnic16} for the high-$z$ SN sample.\\

-The CC spectral models used within our simulations are described in \citet{Kessler16, Kessler10}, and were generated from a combination of SDSS \citep{Sako14} and CSP \citep{Hamuy06} light-curve data.
-The NIR CC templates are extrapolated from the Nugent CC template spectra\footnote{See \url{https://c3.lbl.gov/nugent/nugent_templates.html}}. \citet{Jones16} analysed the effect of varying the assumed CC SN luminosity function \citep{Li11:rate2} on the observed distribution (e.g., discovery rate as a function of redshift), and found that there are differences between the simulated observables and data.
-However, they also found that varying the luminosity distribution had an insignificant effect on the final SN~Ia purity of the photometric sample\\